-Owners of "specified foreign financial assets" with an aggregate value in excess of \$50,000 (and in some circumstances, a higher threshold) may be required to file an information report with respect to such assets with their tax returns.
+Under recently enacted legislation, individuals that own "specified foreign financial assets" with an aggregate value in excess of \$50,000 are generally required to file an information report with respect to such assets with their tax returns.
 "Specified foreign financial assets" include any financial accounts maintained by foreign financial institutions, as well as any of the following, but only if they are not held in accounts maintained by financial institutions: (i) stocks and securities issued by non-United States persons, (ii) financial instruments and contracts held for investment that have non-United States issuers or counterparties and (iii) interests in foreign entities.
-Holders are urged to consult their tax advisors regarding the application of this legislation to their ownership of the notes.
+The notes may be subject to these rules.
+United States holders that are individuals are urged to consult their tax advisors regarding the application of this legislation to their ownership of the notes.